What Is Metacognition And Why Does It Matter For Education?

 Impact on attainment

-The EEF’s report states that the potential impact of metacognition and self-regulation approaches is high (+7 months additional progress).
+The EEF’s report states that the potential impact of metacognition and self-regulation approaches is high (+7 months of additional progress).
 Metacognitive practices can also compensate for any cognitive limitations that a learner might have.

 Closes attainment gap